 Here is how you can turn the Classic Military PT Week into a deload week.

-You can turn every day into a 50% workout by doing the workout as written for 5 minutes, but then the following 5 minutes you stop and walk, bike easy, or stretch and foam roll.
+You can turn every day into a 50% workout by doing the workout as written for five minutes, but then the following five minutes, you stop and walk, bike easy, or stretch and foam roll.

 You can replace every other day with a mobility day.
-Or you can turn every day into a mobility day where you do easy cardio followed by stretching, foam rolling, and massage tools for 5 minute sets each for 30-60 minutes.
+Or you can turn every day into a mobility day where you do easy cardio followed by stretching or using a foam roller or massage tools for five-minute sets each for 30-60 minutes.

 How do you deload your training?